Raymond James & Associates Sells 4,079 Shares of Air Lease Co. (NYSE:AL)

 Air Lease (NYSE:AL) last posted its quarterly earnings results on Thursday, November 4th.
 The transportation company reported $0.87 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.69 by $0.18.
 The firm had revenue of $524.50 million during the quarter, compared to analyst estimates of $484.58 million.
 Air Lease had a return on equity of 6.19% and a net margin of 19.99%.
 Air Lease’s quarterly revenue was up 6.2% compared to the same quarter last year.
 During the same quarter in the previous year, the firm earned $1.02 EPS.
 As a group, sell-side analysts anticipate that Air Lease Co. will post 3.12 EPS for the current year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, January 5th.
-Investors of record on Friday, December 17th will be issued a $0.185 dividend.
-This represents a $0.74 annualized dividend and a yield of 1.67%.
-This is an increase from Air Lease’s previous quarterly dividend of $0.16.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, January 5th.
+Stockholders of record on Friday, December 17th will be given a $0.185 dividend.
+This represents a $0.74 annualized dividend and a dividend yield of 1.67%.
 The ex-dividend date of this dividend is Thursday, December 16th.
-Air Lease’s dividend payout ratio (DPR) is presently 22.70%.
+This is a positive change from Air Lease’s previous quarterly dividend of $0.16.
+Air Lease’s payout ratio is currently 22.70%.

 Air Lease Profile